Hume-Bennett Lumber Company

-The Hume-Bennett Lumber Company was a logging operation in the Sequoia National Forest in the late 19th and early 20th centuries.
+The Hume-Bennett Lumber Company was an American logging operation in the Sequoia National Forest in the late 19th and early 20th centuries.
 The company and its predecessors were known for building the world's longest log flume and the first multiple-arch hydroelectric dam.
 However, the company also engaged in destructive clearcutting logging practices, cutting down 8,000 giant sequoias in Converse Basin in a decade-long event that has been described as "the greatest orgy of destructive lumbering in the history of the world."

-Public opposition of the company’s actions helped mobilize support for the early conservation movement, leading to the creation of Yosemite, Sequoia, and General Grant National Parks in the early 1880s.
+Public opposition of the company's actions helped mobilize support for the early conservation movement, leading to the creation of Yosemite, Sequoia, and General Grant National Parks in the early 1880s.
 By the 1950s, almost all surviving sequoia groves were under public protection.

 Despite its efforts, the company never turned a profit and closed in 1924.
 In 1935, the land was purchased by the federal government and became part of the Sequoia National Forest.
 It was the last logging company to log giant sequoia.